 To begin with, it seems a mere matter of definition that representation in our national government should not be given, and cannot be thought to be given in the Constitution, to those outside of our national political community.
-As a three-judge panel of the U.S. District Court for the District of Columbia, in an opinion by then-Circuit Judge Kavanaugh, held while upholding a provision of federal law prohibiting foreign nationals from participating in election speech, "[i]t is fundamental to the definition of our national political community that foreign citizens do not have a constitutional right to participate in, and thus may be excluded from, activities of democratic self-government."
+As a three-judge panel of the U.S. District Court for the District of Columbia, in an opinion by then-Circuit Judge Kavanaugh, held while upholding a provision of federal law prohibiting foreign nationals from participating in election speech. "[i]t is fundamental to the definition of our national political community that foreign citizens do not have a constitutional right to participate in, and thus may be excluded from, activities of democratic self-government."
 Blumen v.
 FEC, 800 F. Supp.
 2d 281, 288 (D.D.C.
-2011), aff'd, 565 U.S. 1104 (2012).
+2011), aff'd mem.
+565 U.S. 1104 (2012).
 See id. at 284 (defining "foreign nationals" as all foreign citizens who are not U.S. lawful permanent residents).
 From the holding in Blumen that lack of membership in the national political community justifies exclusion even from the right to political speech, it is but a short step to the conclusion that the same lack, also by definition, is ground for exclusion from any right to political representation in our national government.

-The claim that the Constitution, in the Apportionment Clause, gives representation to those outside the national political community is not in accord with other provisions of the Constitution.
-Indeed, to make that claim is to embrace the absurdity that "the People," when they ordained and established the Constitution, U.S. Const. preamble, and when they gave "the People of the several States" the power to choose members of Congress, U.S. CONST. art.
+that the Constitution, The claim in the Apportionment Clause, gives representation to those outside the national political community is not in accord with other provisions of the Constitution.
+See, a fortiori, Pilot Life Ins.
+Co. v.
+Dedeaux, 481 U.S. 41, 51 (1987) ("[I]n expounding a statute, we ... look to the provisions of the whole law, and to its object and policy."); see also, e.g., Nat'l Prohibition Cases, 253 U.S. 350, 384 (1920) ("The Ninth and Tenth Amendments must be read[] with the whole Constitution"); NLRB v.
+Noel Canning, 573 U.S. 513, 536 (2014) ("[W]e think it most consistent with our constitutional structure to presume that the Framers allowed would have intra-session recess appointments") (emphasis added).
+Indeed, to make that claim is to embrace the absurdity that "the People," when they ordained and established the Constitution, U.S. CONST. preamble, and when they gave "the People of the several States" the power to choose members of Congress, U.S. CONST. art.
 I, § 2, cl.
 1, nevertheless conferred political representation in that Congress not just on themselves-"the people"-but on others, as well.
 See, e.g., District of Columbia v.
 Heller, 554 U.S. 570, 580 (2008) (analyzing the application of the Second Amendment and noting that "in all six other provisions of the Constitution that mention 'the people,' the term unambiguously refers to all members of the political community"); McCulloch v.
 Maryland, 17 U.S. 316, 435 (1819) ("The people of all the States, and the States themselves, are represented in Congress").